-Building, Height of: The vertical distance measured from the average grade to the highest point of the coping of a flat roof; to the deck line of a mansard roof; or to the mean height level between the eaves and ridge of a gable, hip or gambrel roof.
+Building, Height of: The vertical distance measured from the average grade to the highest point of the coping of a flat roof; to the deck line of a mansard roof; or to the mean height level between the eaves and ridge of a gable, hip or gambrel roof. (amended 06-05-08)

-Building Materials: Any material or inventory which is used for the construction, alteration, or repair of a building or structure and is physically incorporated into the building or structure.
+Building Materials: Any material or inventory which is used for the construction, alteration, or repair of a building or structure and is physically incorporated into the building or structure. (added 12-10-09)

-Building Permit: An official administrative authorization issued by the city or the city's designee the local government prior to beginning construction consistent with the provisions of G.S.
-160A-417 NCGS 160D-1110.
+Building Permit: An official administrative authorization issued by the city or the city's designee prior to beginning construction consistent with the provisions of G.S.
+160A-417. (added 06-05-08)